Research & Development (R&D)

 A large spectrum of vectors for improved gene delivery

-The aim of the Vectorology Unit is to unlock the potential of the viral vector gene delivery platforms for any medical need.
+The aim of the Technology Development is to unlock the potential of the viral vector gene delivery platforms for any medical need.

 Supporting early phases in clinical development

-Reithera’s Clinical Trial Unit (CTU) is a flexible and responsive Team accustomed to developing a regulatory strategy plan early in the vaccine development, and to interact collaboratively with regulatory authorities.
-Phase I Clinical Trial sponsorship has evolved together with the current ICH-GCP guidelines, under which the Reithera’s CTU takes care of the IMP lifecycle management, preclinical and CMC Regulatory documentation, Early Phase Clinical trial application and Clinical Trial management.
+ReiThera’s Clinical Trial Department (CTD) is a flexible and responsive Team accustomed to developing a regulatory strategy plan early in the vaccine development, and to interact collaboratively with regulatory authorities.
+Phase I Clinical Trial sponsorship has evolved together with the current ICH-GCP guidelines, under which the ReiThera’s CTD takes care of the IMP lifecycle management, preclinical and CMC Regulatory documentation, Early Phase Clinical Trial application and Clinical Trial management.